.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Example 4: Trello

 While the core of Trello was originally developed in JavaScript, its Windows desktop application leverages .NET to integrate with the Windows ecosystem.
 This shows how cross-platform frameworks can extend existing web-based tools into desktop environments, offering users offline access and native performance.
-For Trello, .NET provides the stability and integration needed to support enterprise users who depend on the tool for project management and collaboration.

 Example 5: Tableau